AdriZ/az-statemachine/README.md

 __Example using *FSM Baby*__

-The Examples directory contains a baby.azfsm.xml file. [baby.azfsm.xml](Examples/baby.azfsm.xml)
+The Examples directory contains a [baby.azfsm.xml](Examples/baby.azfsm.xml) file.

 Open it with AZ-StateMachine application and generate files.